-- Value addition in the hard-to-measure channels in order to plan a proper budget.
+- Value addition in the hard-to-measure channels to plan a proper budget.

-- Help marketers to hone into things which are not working.
-Without the need to create many reports, everything is available at a single easy to interpret dashboard.
+- Help marketers to hone into things that are not working.
+Everything is available on a single, easy-to-interpret dashboard without creating many reports.

 - Analyzing the A/B split tests in a better way.